itz-me-zappex/flux/README.md

 ### Apply changes in config file
 - Daemon does not support config parsing on a fly, but there is workaround you can use.
 Create keybinding for command like `killall flux ; flux --hot` which restarts daemon, use this keybinding if you done with config file editing.

-### Mute audio for unfocused window (Pipewire/Wireplumber)
+### Mute process audio on unfocus (Pipewire & Wireplumber)
-- If you use Pipewire with Wireplumber, you may want to add `exec-focus = wpctl set-mute -p $FLUX_PROCESS_PID 0` and `exec-unfocus = wpctl set-mute -p $FLUX_PROCESS_PID 1` lines to section responsible for game.
+- Add `exec-focus = wpctl set-mute -p $FLUX_PROCESS_PID 0` and `exec-unfocus = wpctl set-mute -p $FLUX_PROCESS_PID 1` lines to section responsible for game.
 No idea about neither Pulseaudio nor pure Alsa setups, that is why I can not just add `mute` config key.

 ### Types of limits and which you should use
 - FPS limits recommended for online and multiplayer games and if you do not mind to use MangoHud.